True Blue Software

 Updating Snapshots

 You can copy changes from a parent snapshot into a child snapshot by selecting the child snapshot and choosing Snapshot -> Copy Changes From Parent.
-The copy incorporates any file or folder changes in the parent snapshot into the same files and folders in the child snapshot.
-If a workspace is selected and associated with the child snapshot, SnapshotCM will also update it automatically.
+The copy incorporates any file or folder changes unique to the parent snapshot into the same files and folders in the child snapshot.
+If a workspace is associated with the child snapshot, SnapshotCM can also update it automatically.

 Promoting Snapshots